daniele-zurico/apollo2-subscriptions-how-to/README.md

 2. google-sign-in as identity server for authentication and authorisation.
 More info available at http://www.dzurico.com/apollo-server-2-0-auth-with-google-signin/

 ## available commands

-### to run in your local environment:
-`npm run dev`
+- test environment: `npm run dev`

-it will automatically rerun your code all the time you save and will check for tslint errors and formatting style errors.
+(it will automatically rerun your code all the time you save and will check for tslint errors and formatting style errors.)
+- production environment: `npm run prod`
+###

+### How to configure prettier on your editor:

 #### Webstorm
 ![alt text](https://github.com/daniele-zurico/apollo2-subscriptions-how-to/blob/master/webstorm-prettier.jpg)